 Naturally, the goal for any business is to get positive reviews and use them to boost sales and grow their brand online.
 Here are five tactics you can use to get great customer reviews:

 The first step in getting great online reviews is to make it as easy as possible for people to leave them.
 The more effort it takes, the less likely someone is to dedicate the time to leave the review you want.
-Social media and third-party review sites are great platforms to help get the good word out about your company and your products and services.
+Social media and third-party review sites are great platforms to help get the good word out about your company, product, or service.

 Some of the most effective ones include:

 There are also many niche review sites depending on your industry that may be effective for eliciting great customer reviews.
 An example would be Trip Advisor in the travel sector or Open Table for restaurants or cafés.